 People not only click on online ads but also act on them, like by making a purchase.

 6. How much does a PPC ad campaign cost?

 Prices for a PPC ad campaign vary by business, industry, and strategy.
-The average, however, is $9000 to $10,000 per month for small-to-midsize companies.
+The average, however, is $300 to $100 million per month for small-to-midsize companies.
 This price range includes your ad spend, as well as additional expenses, like management services from a PPC agency.

 7. What factors determine my PPC costs?

 With PPC, what you pay per click depends on several factors, including:

 - Bid: In PPC, your bid is how much you’re willing to pay for someone to click on your ad.
 While you may pay less than your bid (depending on the ad auction) you won’t pay more than your bid.

 - Targeting: Targeting, from keywords to demographics, can also influence your PPC costs.
 Bidding on a competitive keyword like “consumers insurance agency,” for instance, can result in higher costs because it features a higher cost-per-click (CPC).